kwassarman/Chem308/Selection_rules.md

 ## Transition Dipole Moment

 A transition dipole moment is created when two atomic orbitals are combined and result in a dipole.
 This is best seen with examples that show when there is a transition dipole moment and when when there is not a transition dipole moment.
 Below shows a transition dipole moment when a 1s orbital and a 2p orbital are overlapped.
 The p-orbital changes phases at a faster rate than the s-orbital.
 Therefore, the destructive and constructive interference between the orbitals creates a distored looking p-orbital.
 As you can see as time progresses, the lobe sizes on the right and left change.
-This shows that there is a dipole moment when transitioning between these orbitals (seen in red bod).
+This shows that there is a dipole moment when transitioning between these orbitals (seen in red box).
 Therefore, a transition between these orbitals is allowed.

 ![transitiondipole](/yes.gif)